-The budget is simply a statement of the purples earned from taxes and other sources and expenditures made by a nation's government in a year.
+The budget is simply a statement of The pures earned from taxes and other revenues and expenditures made by a rotion's government in a year.

-The net effect of a budget on aggregate demand depends on the government's budget balance.
+The net effect of a budget on aggregate demand depends on the overnment's budget balance.

-D Balanced budget: (Revenue = Exp) No net effect on aggregate demand since leakages (taxes) = injections (exp)
+Balanced budget: (Revenue = Exp) No net effect on aggregate demand since leakages (taxes) = injections (exp)